Table of contents

 What is a CTA?

-CTA (Call to Action) is a kind of strategy to attract users’ attention and encourage them to perform an action we desire – fill out a form, make a purchase, sign up for a newsletter, etc. A CTA most often takes the form of a short, catchy sentence placed on a graphic, a button or a pop-up window on a website.
+CTA (Call to Action) is a kind of strategy to attract users’ attention and encourage them to perform an action they desire – fill out a form, make a purchase, sign up for a newsletter, etc. A CTA most often takes the form of a short, catchy sentence placed on a graphic, a button or a pop-up window on a website.

 Benefits of using CTAs

-Using the right CTA in your advertising materials or on your website can bring us tangible results at little cost.
+Using the right CTA in your advertising materials or your website can bring us tangible results at little cost.
 Among the biggest advantages we can highlight are:

-• Generating a potential customer base
+- Generating a potential customer base

-Call to action is especially important in e-commerce.
-Its proper use can significantly improve our conversion results and, consequently, the sales results of our online store.
-Of course, if your main goal is not shopping, but, for example, acquiring leads, then a CTA will also work well in this case.
+Call to action (CTA) is especially important in e-commerce.
+Proper use can significantly improve conversion results and, consequently, the sales results of our online store.
+Of course, if your main goal is not shopping but, for example, acquiring leads, a CTA will also work well in this case. - Lower cost of advertising

 Where can we use CTAs?

-• Internet ads
+- Internet ads

 We can use the call to action in our paid online ads.
 It can be placed on the graphic – in the case of banner ads, but also in the headline or in the ad text.
 In the CTA, we usually put phrases that are directly related to our ad — if it is a lead ad we will use the slogan „Fill out the form and receive a personalized offer”, and in the case of a sales ad „Buy now at a promotional price”.

-• Social media
+- Social media

 How to write an effective CTA?

-If we want our CTA to be effective, it must be both eye-catching and not too pushy, so that users don’t feel pressured by us to perform an action.
+If we want our CTA to be effective, it must be eye-catching and not too pushy so that users don’t feel pressured by us to perform an action.
 Hence, the golden mean is very important in this, which we can try to achieve by following some of the following tips.

 Use direct phrases